Google Summer of Code – Student Smalltalkers wanted!

 To see last year’s ideas and projects, visit the site for last year’s students.
 You can find out more at the new Smalltalk GSoC 2011 website: http://gsoc2011.esug.org, and don’t forget to ensure you’re aware of the GSOC timeline.

-One Response to “Google Summer of Code – Student Smalltalkers wanted!”
+One response to “Google Summer of Code – Student Smalltalkers wanted!”

-1. Brian Rogers Says:
+1. Brian Rogers Avatar

 It would be interesting to see someone implement a genetic algorithm in Squeak (or any other Smalltalk dialect).
 I’m implementing one in Logo, and largely because it seems to fit the language so well.

-Leave a Reply
+Leave a comment